-Learn how to setup an automated email newsletter using MailChimp RSS campaign feature in this detailed guide.
+Learn how to set up an automated email newsletter using the MailChimp RSS campaign feature in this detailed guide.

 Email Newsletter is an essential component of all modern blogs.
 Not surprisingly, recent studies still claim email newsletters as one of the best tools for supplementing a website.

 There are several benefits of adding a newsletter to your website and with plenty of email newsletter tools available today, there’s no reason why you shouldn’t add one.
 If you aren’t collecting emails and building your list, you should start doing it immediately.

 Adding a newsletter option to your website, however, is only half of the work if not less.
 You will need to follow up with your subscribers and maintain the connection by keeping in touch with them on a regular basis.

 I know, the bigger problem here is that you simply don’t have time to send those newsletters on a regular basis.
 With so many website tasks such as creating and publishing content, updating on social media, maintenance, and others, it can be easily overwhelming.

 Sending automated email newsletters can be the best solution if you cannot keep up with sending newsletters manually at regular intervals.